 Mustang in Winter (December-February)

 But in winter, Mustang gets really cold due to heavy snowfall.
-The temperatures fall to minus degree Celsius.
+The temperatures fall to minus degrees Celsius.

 But, trekking during this time of the year is still possible at the lower altitudes of the Mustang region with appropriate trekking gears.